Biden tests positive for COVID, has mild symptoms, taking Paxlovid treatment | Health

 "He is fully vaccinated and twice boosted and experiencing very mild symptoms," press secretary Karine Jean-Pierre said in a statement.
 The White House will provide a daily update on Biden's health, and he will follow Centers for Disease Control and Prevention guidelines and isolate at the White House while continuing to work, she said.

-Biden faces dual challenges of soaring inflation and Russia's land assault on Ukraine.
-His popularity has dropped sharply over the past year.
-A Reuters/Ipsos survey completed on Tuesday showed 36% of Americans approve of his job performance.
+Biden became ill at a time when his administration is grappling with soaring inflation, global supply challenges and Russia's land assault on Ukraine.
 His illness forced cancellation of a trip to Pennsylvania where Biden intended to lay out plans to ask Congress for $37 billion for crime prevention programs.

 "Folks, I'm doing great.
 Thanks for your concern.
 Just called Senator Casey, Congressman Cartwright, and Mayor Cognetti (and my Scranton cousins!) to send my regrets for missing our event today.
 Keeping busy!"
 Biden wrote on Twitter.
 A picture accompanying the tweet showed the president smiling, wearing a blazer and sitting at a desk with papers.

-Cases in the United States are up more than 25% in the last month, according to CDC data, as the rapidly spreading BA.5 subvariant has taken hold.
 Evading the immune protection afforded either by vaccination or prior infection, BA.5 has been the dominant subvariant in the United States since at least early July and has driven a surge of new infections globally.

-PAXLOVID The Pfizer Inc antiviral drug Paxlovid that Biden is taking has been shown to reduce the risk of severe disease by nearly 90% in high risk patients if given within the first five days of infection.

-But Paxlovid has in some cases been associated with rebound infections, in which patients improve quickly and test negative after a five-day course of the drug, with symptoms returning days later.
-Dr. Bruce Farber, chief of infectious diseases at Northwell Health in New York, who is not treating the president, said Paxlovid is likely the only treatment Biden will get, unless his symptoms worsen.
+More than 1 million people have died from COVID in the United States.
+Most of those deaths, some 600,000, happened after Biden took office in January 2021 at the peak of a major wave of the disease.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)